ChimpBite/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+export default class <Class Name> extends Component {
+constructor(props) {
+super(props);
+this.state = {

+    }

+}

-2. Describe the different phases of the component lifecycle.
+3. Describe the different phases of the component lifecycle.

+render phase (mounting -> constructor and render, updateing -> render) commit phase ({react updates on DOM and refs} mounting -> componentDidMount, updating -> componentDidUpdate, unmounting -> componentWillUnmount)

-3. Demonstrate an understanding of class component lifecycle methods.
+4. Demonstrate an understanding of class component lifecycle methods.

+The render() method is the only required method in a class component.
+When called, it should examine this.props and this.state.
+The Constructor() brings in props and initializes state componentDidMount() is invoked immediately after a component is mounted (inserted into the tree).
+Initialization that requires DOM nodes should go here.
+If you need to load data from a remote endpoint, this is a good place to instantiate the network request. componentDidUpdate() is invoked immediately after updating occurs.
+This method is not called for the initial render. componentWillUnmount() is invoked immediately before a component is unmounted and destroyed.
+Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in componentDidMount().

-4. Define stateful logic.
+5. Define stateful logic.

+Stateful logic is any code that uses state

-5. Describe how to test a React component with React Testing Library.
+6. Describe how to test a React component with React Testing Library.

+By rendering the component

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.